-Muscles in the posterior (flexor) compartment of the leg are organized into two groups, superfcial and deep, separatednby a layer of deep fascia.
+Muscles of the posterior (flexor) compartment of the leg are divided into two groups, superficial and deep, separated by a layer of deep fascia.
 Generally, the muscles mainly plantarﬂex and invert the foot and flex the toes.
-All are innervated by the tibial nerve
+The tibial nerve gives supply to all of them.

 Superficial and deep muscles of the posterior compartment of the leg.